 R/3 was released in 1992.
-It was their first client/server package (it no longer required mainframes), and supported a wide variety of operating systems and databases.
+It was their first client/server package (which did not require mainframes) and supported a wide variety of operating systems and databases.

 What is SAP HANA?

-HANA design innovations such as in-memory operation and a simplified data structure improve performance, leading to higher productivity, real-time visibility and better use of analytics.
+HANA design innovations such as in-memory computing and a simplified data structure markedly improve performance, leading to higher productivity, real-time visibility, and better use of analytics.
 For example, companies can react to market conditions based on up-to-the-minute data, rather than relying on the last quarterly reports.

 What is SAP Business Suite on HANA?

 When you move SAP Business Suite from a third-party legacy database to HANA, you’re running SAP Business Suite on HANA.
-Moving to Suite on HANA is the first step in an S/4HANA migration.
-Customers also have the option of moving to Suite on HANA, and upgrade to S/4HANA later.
-Dividing S/4HANA migration into two separate projects enables companies to show quick ROI, while minimizing disruption and risk.
+Moving to Business Suite on HANA is the first step in an S/4HANA migration.
+Customers also have the option of moving to Suite on HANA and then upgrading to S/4HANA later.
+Dividing S/4HANA migration into two separate projects enables companies to generate quick ROI, while minimizing disruption and risk.

 What is S/4HANA?

-SAP rebuilt their ERP solution (SAP ECC) from the ground up to take advantage of HANA’s performance and innovative data models.
-S/4HANA provides an award winning UX (SAP Fiori) along with a host of application and use case-specific benefits.
+SAP rebuilt their ERP solution, SAP ECC, from the ground up to take advantage of HANA’s performance and innovative data models.
+S/4HANA, launched in 2015, provides an award-winning UX called SAP Fiori, along with a host of application and use case-specific benefits.

-On the technical end, S/4HANA also resolves common issues with traditional ERP systems, such as batch latency, manually driven processes and data sprawl.
-That means lower IT costs, better stability and less disruption from future upgrades.
+On the technical end, S/4HANA also resolves common issues with traditional ERP systems, such as batch latency, manually driven processes, and data sprawl.
+That means lower IT costs, better stability, and less disruption from future SAP upgrades.